-Weather: A southern European (subtropical) climate dominates in the region, making summers hot (30-40 C) but breezy.
+Weather: A southern European (subtropical) climate dominates in the region, making summers hot (30-40° C/ 86-104° F) but breezy.
 Rainy and chilly days in this season are rare but not excluded.

 What to bring?

-* All participants who are willing to organize either their food or accommodation or both separately, outside the project package, will receive a discount of 75 EUR per weeks (for each) and 150 EUR per week (for both) off the regular admission fee!
-For instance, if Your admission fee for two-week session is 1259 EUR (the Early bird) and you prefer to organize and pay extra for your food and accommodation oustide the project package, your admission fee will be reduced to 959 EUR (1240 USD).
+* All participants who are willing to organize their accommodation outside the project package will receive a discount of 75 EUR per week off the regular admission fee.
+For instance, if your admission fee for two-week session is 1349 EUR and you prefer to organize and pay separately for your accommodation outside the project package, your admission fee will be reduced to 1199 EUR (app.
+1438 USD).